bitmaelum/key-resolver-go/README.md

 This repository holds the (centralized) key resolver for BitMaeleum.

-It's purposes is for users to upload they public key and routing information.
+Its purposes is for users to upload they public key and routing information.
 This will be used by clients and servers to find out the actual addresses to send mail to.
 Since we do not use domain names, we cannot leverage the DNS network.
-Another reason is that an acount does not have to be located at the address of the organisation itself.
+Another reason is that an account does not have to be located at the address of the organisation itself.

 It works like this: